PappasBrent/pappasbrent.github.io/typ/diversity-statement.typ

 cataloging the software build phases of hundreds of different open-source projects.
 //
-This team included both male and female students of Anglo, Latin, Vietnamese, and Arabic origin.
+This team included both male and female students of European, Latin, Vietnamese, and Arabic origin.
 //
 Over the course of an entire semester we cataloged over 1,000 build phases, and finally produced a dataset serving as the basis for a research paper currently